toumix/quantum-enhanced-abstract-art/README.md

-# How to make you qubits draw?
+# How to make you qubits draw

 We introduce a framework for the generation of visual art with quantum computers.
 Our approach builds on the recent development of quantum natural language processing (QNLP) defined as a structure-preserving translation from grammar to parameterised quantum circuits.